JzHartmut/Test_emC/README.md

 ## first build

-The build can be done using gradle or using a simple linux shell.
+The build can be done using a simple linux shell.

 * call build.bat in MS-Windows.
 It calls -mkLinkBuildGradle.bat
   which creates links for build and .gradle to %TMP% location.
   It can be (recommended) a RAM-Disk-location to speed up and save the SSD-Hard-Disk.

+* build.bat invokes build.sh after clean.

 * call build.sh in Linux, it creates symbolic links for build and .gradle to the /tmp location.

-* call build_withGradle.bat to run build with gradle
+* call build_withGradle.bat to run build with gradle.
+Note: This is yet not elaborately used yet.

 build.sh calls +resolveDeps.sh, compiles all and starts a test.